Midwest Taijiquan Open Peaceful Challenge

 Welcome to the Inaugural Midwest Taijiquan Open Peaceful Challenge!

-The Midwest Taijiquan Open Peaceful challenge is a taijiquan taolu tournament open to all ages, styles and experience levels.
+The Midwest Taijiquan Open Peaceful Challenge is a taijiquan taolu tournament open to all ages, styles and experience levels.
 Hosted by Wisconsin Tai Chi Academy, our aim is to bring together taijiquan practitioners from across the United States and around the world to showcase their skills and compete together in the spirit of friendship and camaraderie.

-The 2026 tournament will be held on Saturday, September 25th, 2026, from 9:00am at:
+The 2026 tournament will be held on Saturday, September 26th, 2026, from 9:00am at:

 Homestead High School